Python Operators – All types with examples.

 and is not

 .
-With is not we compare the two memory locations.
+With is-not, we compare the two memory locations.
 Following is an example.

 X = 5;